 One of the most fundamental things you can do as a business to put customers at the heart of your online experiences is the adoption of headless technology.
 In its most simplistic form, this is where the frontend and backend systems are decoupled and APIs are used to connect everything instead.

 An enabler for digital transformation, headless architecture affords you a more scalable and more flexible approach to commerce and content.
 Given it utilizes APIs, headless architecture means you can deploy best-of-breed applications and tooling that suit your exact business needs, giving you more control over all your channels and overall customer experience.

 This decoupled approach also means your speed to market is quicker, letting businesses take an iterative approach to making change – particularly relevant during the pandemic, where change has been the only constant.
 It also means businesses can do all of this for a reasonable cost and manage any subsequent risk easier along the way.
 No longer do businesses have to be confined to a rigid legacy solution that is out-of-the-box and not suited to their specific needs in this digital-first, customer-led world.

 “What we’ve seen is massive frustration with our customers’ ability to deliver change quickly and do that digital transformation in a reasonable time and cost.
-That’s what is driving a move to a completely new eCommerce infrastructure,” says James Brooke, Founder and CEO of Amplience.
+That’s what is driving a move to a completely new eCommerce infrastructure,” says James Brooke, Amplience Founder.

 Next gen shopper discovery experiences